joelek/ts-autoguard/readme.md

 NB: This project targets TypeScript 4 in strict mode.

+## Roadmap

+* Release new major version.
+* Provide better type guard error messages for complex types.
+* Extend type guards with functionality for deep structured cloning.
+* Set up template project with client and server.
+* Create middleware for handling range requests.
+* Create middleware for handling static requests.
+* Add support for default parameter and header values.
+* Add support for responding without a payload on error.
+* Modernize code to use string templates.
+* Structure code using TypeScript project references.
+* Create middleware to combine several APIs into one.
+* Add support for pluggable transport that can be used to aid unit testing.
+* Add meta route that allows the schema to be downloaded.
+* Add support for generating JavaScript code directly.

 ## Syntax

-The type language is formally defined as a language that shares similarities with the type language in TypeScript.
+The interface descriptor language is formally defined as a language that shares similarities with the type language in TypeScript.

 White space may occur between non-terminal tokens and is considered insignificant.

 ```
 AsciiLetterLowercase = "a" to "z"